Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## Executing code through a circuit-breaker from within an Azure function

-The `Examples` folder demonstrates two different modes in which we can consume the circuit-breaker from within Azure Functions: **fidelity priority** and **throughput priority**.
+The function examples demonstrate two different modes in which we can consume the circuit-breaker from within Azure Functions: **consistency priority** and **performance priority**.

-### Fidelity priority
+### Consistency priority

-**Fidelity priority** checks with the circuit-breaker, to determine whether the execution is permitted, for each execution through the breaker.
+**Consistency priority** checks with the circuit-breaker, to determine whether the execution is permitted, for each execution through the breaker.
 It uses the strongly-consistent APIs on the entity function to do so.

 This provides behaviour completely faithful to the classic circuit-breaker pattern described in **Conceptual overview** above.

-#### Executing code through the breaker: Fidelity priority
+#### Executing code through the breaker: Consistency priority

-To execute code through a circuit breaker within an Azure function, adopt the pattern shown in `FooFragileFunctionConsumingBreaker_FidelityPriority`:
+To execute code through a circuit breaker within an Azure function, adopt the pattern shown in `FooFragileFunctionConsumingBreaker_ConsistencyPriority`:

-    if (!await orchestrationClient.IsExecutionPermittedByBreaker_FidelityPriority(CircuitBreakerId, log))
+    if (!await orchestrationClient.IsExecutionPermittedByBreaker_ConsistencyPriority(CircuitBreakerId, log))
     {
         // We throw an exception here to indicate the circuit is not permitting calls.
 Other logic could be adopted if preferred. throw new BrokenCircuitException();